sooriyaarachchi/pybites.github.io-src/content/codechallenge55.md

 Did you notice that every serious progress starts with a plan?
 This is why we are big advocates of the [#100DaysOfCode](https://www.100daysofcode.com).
 Heck we even build [a whole Python course around it](https://talkpython.fm/100days?utm_source=pybites).

-So here is the deal: PyBites is expanding its _100 Days Grid feature_ [on the platform](https://codechalleng.es/100days): we want folks to add their own curriculums or _learning paths_.
+So here is the deal: PyBites is expanding its _[100 Days tracker ("grid") feature](https://codechalleng.es/100days)_: we want folks to add their own curriculums or _learning paths_.

 ### Only one requirement: return a valid JSON response